pkchampati/hello-world/README.md

 # hello-world
-I want to explore the technologies through git
+I want to explore the technologies through git.
-I Want learning to execute pprojects for students
+I Want learning to execute projects for students.